In addition to the general application materials, applicants to the MS Genetic Counseling Program must submit:

 - List all undergraduate/graduate studies including institution, dates attended, year of graduation, degree earned, major, and GPA

 - Required prerequisite coursework – indicate the name, course number and the grade you earned for all courses you completed to satisfy our prerequisite course requirements.
 Include any courses in which you are currently enrolled.

 For each of the following, please provide a brief description of the experience including the dates, frequency and duration of your participation.

 - Genetic Counseling Exposure, including but not limited to genetic counseling shadowing experiences or internships

 - Other relevant experiences

-Please list any relevant employment experience including dates, duration and a brief description.
+Please include any relevant employment experience including dates, duration and a brief description.

-Please provide a list of any awards, honors or other recognition you have received.
+Please provide information regard any awards, honors or other recognition you have received.

 Please include your NMS Match ID number.
 Applicants must be registered for Match in order for the application to be reviewed.

 Please submit a 2-3 page essay (limited to 1000-1500 words) to address the following: